-The comma butterfly gets its name from a distinctive comma-shaped white mark on the underside of each of its hindwings.
+The comma butterfly gets its name from a distinctive comma-shaped white mark on the underside of each hindwing (pictured below).

-The ragged shape and dull browish grey colouring of the underwings makes it look like a dead leaf when the wings are closed at rest, and no doubt this is a valuable defence mechanism against predation by birds.
+The ragged shape and dull brownish grey colouring of the underwings makes it look like a dead leaf when the wings are closed at rest (see picture below), and no doubt this is a valuable defence mechanism against predation by birds.

 Comma butterflies have a wingspan ranging between 5 and 6cm